jonathanlukas/camunda-7-training-embedded/instructions/exercise3.md

    ```java
    @ExtendWith(ProcessEngineCoverageExtension.class)
    ```
 7. At the start of the test code, we create a Map of type String, Object to use to put in our variables.
-Then we use the runtimeService() API to start a Twitter QA process instance using the ID (aka ‘key’ as you’ll see in the API call below) of the process template (TwitterQAProcess).
+Then we use the runtimeService() API to start a process instance using the ID (aka ‘key’ as you’ll see in the API call below) of the process template.
 We also provide the variables HashMap as an argument to the method.
 Finally, we utilize our assertion library to make sure that our process has indeed completed.
    ```java
    // Create a HashMap to put in variables for the process instance
    Map<String, Object> variables = new HashMap<String, Object>();